• Skip to primary navigation

 Stainless Steel Potato Ricer

-No Tools - The Traditional Method
+The Traditional Method

 So if you don't have a spaetzle maker or large-whole colander, use the wooden board (Holzbrettchen) method.
 It might take a minute to get the hang of it, but this is how my Oma used to make it.

-1. Place a small amount of batter onto a small wet wooden cutting board.
+1. Place a small amount of batter onto a small, wet wooden cutting board.

 2. Use a wet butter knife to scrape small amounts of batter into the boiling water.